Rathlin Island: Archaeology

 The island has been settled at least as far back as the Mesolithic period.
 A Neolithic stone axe factory featuring porcellanite stone is to be found in Brockley, a cluster of houses within the townland of Ballygill Middle.
 It is similar to a stone axe factory found at Tievebulliagh mountain on the nearby mainland coast.
 The products of these two axe factories, which cannot be reliably distinguished from each other, were traded across Ireland; these were the most important Irish stone axe sources of their time.

-In 2006, an ancient burial was discovered when a driveway was being expanded by the island's only pub, dating back to the early Bronze Age, ca. 2000 BC.
+In 2006, an ancient burial was discovered when a driveway was being expanded by the island's only pub, dating back to the early Bronze Age, c.
+2000 BC.
 Genomic analysis of DNA from the bodies showed a strong continuity with the genetics of the modern Irish population and established that the continuity of Irish population dates back at least 1000 years longer than had previously been understood.

 There is also an unexcavated Viking vessel in a mound formation.

 History

 Rathlin was probably known to the Romans, Pliny referring to "Reginia" and Ptolemy to "Rhicina" or "Eggarikenna".
 In the 7th century, Adomnán mentions "Rechru" and "Rechrea insula", which may also have been early names for Rathlin.
 The 11th century Irish version of the Historia Brittonum states that the Fir Bolg "took possession of Man and of other islands besides – Arran, Islay and 'Racha'" – another possible early variant.

 Rathlin was the site of the first Viking raid on Ireland, according to the Annals of Ulster.
 The pillaging of the island's church and burning of its buildings took place in 795.

 In 1306, Robert the Bruce sought refuge upon Rathlin, owned by the Irish Bissett family.
 He stayed in Rathlin Castle, originally belonging to their lordship the Glens of Antrim.
 The Bissetts were dispossessed of Rathlin by the English, who were in control of the Earldom of Ulster, for welcoming Bruce.
 In the 16th century, the island came into the possession of the MacDonnells of Antrim.

 Rathlin has been the site of a number of massacres.
 On an expedition in 1557, Sir Henry Sidney devastated the island.
 In July 1575, the Earl of Essex sent Francis Drake and John Norreys to confront Scottish refugees on the island, and in the ensuing massacre, hundreds of men, women and children of Clan MacDonnell were killed.
+Sorley Boy MacDonnell sacked Carrickfergus in revenge for the English massacre of clan dependents on Rathlin Island.
 Also in 1642, Covenanter Campbell soldiers of the Argyll's Foot were encouraged by their commanding officer Sir Duncan Campbell of Auchinbreck to kill the local Catholic MacDonalds, near relatives of their arch clan enemy in the Scottish Highlands Clan MacDonald.
 They threw scores of MacDonald women over cliffs to their deaths on rocks below.
 The number of victims of this massacre has been put as low as 100 and as high as 3,000.